StevenCochrane/E-Puck/README.md

 Install pybluez

-Install E-Puck python package
+Install e-puck python package

-Make sure selector in position 3
+Select position 3 on e-puck

 Find MAC addresses in device manager

-Connect to PC using E-Puck number as password
+Connect to PC using e-puck number as password

+Use calibrate.py and chessboard to calibrate camera

 Use Template.py to begin own experiments